sloria/TextBlob/CONTRIBUTING.rst

 Questions, Feature Requests, Bug Reports, and Feedback. . .
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 . . .should all be reported on the `Github Issue Tracker`_ .
-For a nicer interface, check out the `TextBlob waffle.io board`_.

-.. _TextBlob waffle.io board: https://waffle.io/sloria/TextBlob
 .. _`Github Issue Tracker`: https://github.com/sloria/TextBlob/issues?state=open

 Setting Up for Local Development